Donaim/proviral-pres1/slides.md

 2. **Key Functionality**:
    What CFEIntact does is provide an automated check for the integrity of HIV-1 genomes.
 3. **Main Anomalies Detected**:
    We look for defects that can severely impact genome functionality.
 Hypermutations, are one example.
 But there are many possible kinds of them, and each defect type requires a custom algorithm to detect.
+So I can talk a lot about CFEIntact, but it's best to just check out the documentation, it's quite detailed.
 4. **Output Files**:
    For every sample, CFEIntact generates detailed reports in CSV format—capturing defects, regions, and other relevant data.
 5. **Limitations**: